uri-yanover/4qbits/_posts/2022-02-04-the-meta-fb-downturn-as-a-case-of-the-mcnamara-disease.md

 date: 2022-02-04
 categories: blogging career
 ---
-**TL;DR**: A culture that centralizes metric optimization loses the ability to disrupt.
+**TL;DR**: A culture that obsesses over improving metrics loses the ability to disrupt.

 # Proper disclosure
 I was employed by FB in 2018-19 as a Senior Software Engineer.
 I own FB stock.
 The opinions and observations stated here are solely my own, and are a reflection on “ambient culture”, as opposed to a hard analysis.